MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **RejectedRequest:**

-    - In this stage,
+    - In this stage, All rejected request is reject and compete the stage.

        - *In the Action field is Following to,*

-          **1-Reject** - User reject the request and Complete this stage.
+          **1-Reject** - reject the request and Complete this stage.

 - ### **Complete:**

-     - In
+     - Completed request are received in this stage. and use to track the status of the request.

 | [Home](#human-resource-management) | [Main](#employee-retirement) | [Back](#retirement-request) |